Emin Mahmudov: Neftchi Baku

-On 18 September 2017, Neftchi Baku signed with Mahmudov until the end of 2017-18 season.
-Mahmudov made his Azerbaijan Premier League debut for Neftchi Baku against Gabala on 24 September 2017.
-He scored his first goal for Neftchi Baku in the Azerbaijan Premier League match against Gabala on 19 November 2017.
+On 18 September 2017, Neftchi Baku signed with Mahmudov until the end of 2017–18 season.
+He made his Azerbaijan Premier League debut for Neftchi Baku against Gabala on 24 September 2017.
+He scored his first goal for Neftchi Baku in an Azerbaijan Premier League match against Gabala on 19 November 2017.
 On 17 June 2018, Mahmudov a new contract with Neftçi PFK until the end of the 2019/20 season.
-In summer of 2019, after the departure of Ruslan Abishov, Emin became the new captain of club.
+In summer of 2019, after the departure of Ruslan Abishov, he became the new captain of club.

-After finishing the league with second place for two years in a row, Emin greatly contributed to Neftchi's championship in the 2020-2021 season of the Azerbaijan Premier League.
+After finishing the league with second place for two consecutive seasons, Mahmudov greatly contributed to Neftchi's championship in the 2020–21 season of the Azerbaijan Premier League.
 Due to his performance at both Neftchi and the national team, he was selected as the player of the year in Azerbaijan during the vote at the end of 2021.

 International career

 As a dual citizen of Azerbaijan and Russia, Emin was eligible to play for both countries.
 Mahmudov played for Azerbaijani youth national teams until 2007, and played for all youth levels of Russian national team until 2014.
 Mahmudov twice became the champion of Commonwealth of Independent States Cup in 2012 and 2013 with the Russian under-21 team.

 Mahmudov decided to play for the Azerbaijan national football team in 2016.
-He made his debut in a 1-0 win over San Marino in the 2018 World Cup qualification.
+He made his debut in a 1–0 win over San Marino in the 2018 World Cup qualification.

 In 2021, Mahmudov set multiple new records for the national team by becoming the first player to score 7 international goals in a single year and 4 goals in a single qualification event, as part of the 2022 World Cup qualification tournament.

-He is currently ranked as the second highest all-time goalscorer in the history of the national team with 9 goals (tied with Ramil Sheydayev and Vagif Javadov).
+On 11 June 2024, he scored a goal in a 3–2 victory over Kazakhstan in a friendly match, becoming the joint top scorer for Azerbaijan with 14 international goals, sharing the record with Gurban Gurbanov.

+On 9 September 2025, he scored a goal on a penalty kick in a 1-1 tie with Ukraine in a 2026 FIFA World Cup qualification game, thus becoming the sole top scorer for Azerbaijan with 15 goals.